Renewing Your Family Child Care Permit

 - Proof of attendance at a minimum of 16 hours of professional development, such as certificates or other documentation.

-- Criminal history Records Background Check and Child Protective Services Central Registry Search are required every three years for applicable residents in the household.
+- Criminal History Records Background Check and Child Protective Services Central Registry Search are required every five years for applicable residents in the household.

 - Sworn disclosure of barrier crimes is renewed for every adult resident.